 “We are fortunate to be able to bring this program to Hunterdon County,” said Shelby Nelson, who successfully completed the Rock Steady Boxing Certification Training, and is certified to offer Rock Steady Boxing training classes to individuals with Parkinson’s disease who live in the area.
-Classes started in January 2022, with assessments beginning in December 2021.

 The Rock Steady Boxing Method was developed in Indianapolis over the course of seven years.
 In 2012, the training was launched to share the Rock Steady Boxing Method with other people who are fighting back against Parkinson’s.
 Today, there are over 871 Rock Steady Boxing affiliate programs around the world, initiated by certified Rock Steady Boxing “Coaches.”
 All completed the requirements of Rock Steady Boxing and have been officially certified.